Thomas Hamner: Professional career

-After his senior season at Minnesota, Hamner was selected in the 6th round (171st overall) of the 2000 NFL Draft by the Philadelphia Eagles.
+After his senior season at Minnesota, Hamner was selected in the 6th round (171st overall) of the 2000 NFL draft by the Philadelphia Eagles.
 In his first preseason game, against the Cleveland Browns, he played the first three quarters on special teams before getting his first call as running back with 8 minutes remaining.
 He appeared on two offensive plays, rushing twice for 16 yards.
 He was released at roster cuts and subsequently signed to the practice squad.
 He was promoted to the active roster on November 25, one day before their game against the Washington Redskins.
 He was on the active roster for the final few games, but did not play in any of them.

-In May 2001, a warrant was issued for his arrest after he failed to appear in court for a hearing on animal cruelty.
+In May 2001, a warrant was issued for his arrest after he failed to appear in court for a hearing on animal cruelty for beating his pit bull.
 He was released by the Eagles a few days later, ending his professional career.